 The Government Finance Officers Association of the United States and Canada (GFOA) has created a program which recognizes deserving Agencies when they prepare quality financial statements.
-For the sixth time, the Park District received the Excellence in Financial Reporting award for its 2020 Annual Comprehensive Financial Report.
+Since 2016 the District has received the Excellence in Financial Reporting award for its Annual Comprehensive Financial Report.
 Each year the District will make every effort to continue to achieve this lofty goal.
-With this year's submission, staff is confident that it will achieve this distinction again for 2021.
+With this year's submission, staff is confident that it will achieve this distinction.